clarkedelisle/OTTERPy/README.md

 # OTTERPy
 This is the repository for model code, sample data, and plotting scripts for the OTTER model for Python.

-    otterpystochastic is the main conrolling function that defines and runs the OtterPy Model.
-The only things not contained in this function are the global variables which are given to the model via the command line.

-    There is an example of running this model at the end of this code.

     Glossary of variables - this is pretty close to exhaustive, there are a probably a couple of throwaway variables not listed here.